Capernwray Harbour Bible School

-Capernwray Harbour Bible Centre is a evangelical Christian Bible School & Conference Centre located on Thetis Island, British Columbia, Canada.
+Capernwray Harbour Bible Centre is an evangelical Christian Bible School & Conference Centre located on Thetis Island, British Columbia, Canada.

 The Centre was established by a Capernwray Hall alumnus, Charles Fordham, in 1979.
 The primary offering is a One-Year Bible School which runs from September to mid-April.
 During May - August over 4,000 participants are hosted for predominantly Christian-oriented conferences, retreats and Outdoor Education programmes.

 The primary purpose and ministry of Capernwray Harbour is Christian education.
 Its goal is to offer students training in Bible study, evangelical outreach, leadership development, community living, and personal discovery through discipleship.
 According to school founder Charles Fordham, the mission of Capernwray Harbour is the "training of men and women to be equipped for full-time Christian service, regardless of their occupation," following the ideas expounded by Major W. Ian Thomas.

 History

 The site of Capernwray Harbour Bible Centre was first settled by Henry Severn in 1886.
 Despite the school being named for Capernwray Harbour, it is in fact located on the shores of Preedy Harbour.
 Severn built a log cabin on the property; the subsequent owner, H. Burchell, added Preedy Hall, one of the largest buildings on the Gulf Islands at the time, and home to a store, a chapel, and a ballroom.
 In 1924 the property was sold to Hans Hunter, who built the Main Hall in 1926 after a fire.
 In 1979, Charles and Marlene Fordham formed a Board of Directors to begin operations for a Bible School on the site, signed a lease to purchase, and opened the school with an inaugural class of 77 students.
 Current School buildings and facilities include a gymnasium, lecture hall, outdoor amphitheatre, climbing tower, several kilometres of trails, and accommodations for 150.